architect/arc.codes/src/views/docs/en/reference/configuration/local-preferences.md

 ### `env` - String

-Advanced option: set the `ARC_ENV` stage to `staging` or `production` and use the env vars for that stage (see the `@env` pragma above); if not specified, defaults to `testing`.
+Advanced option: override the local environment to use `staging` or `production` [environment variables][env]; if not specified, defaults to [`testing` variables](#%40env).
 This setting may introduce unexpected side effects, so only use it if you have a specific technical reason.

 ```arc
 @sandbox